The art of looking back: thoughtful questions for effective retrospectives

 Only if this is available it makes sense to deal with further problems and potential in the team.

-This is a Healthcheck retrospective – a retrospective where you answer the questions on a scale from "Strongly agree" to "Strongly disagree".
-These types of retrospectives usually take much less time.
-They are therefore ideal for a week in which time is already short or in connection with the question "What else do we want to talk about?":
+This is a health check retro - a retrospective where you answer the questions on a scale from “Strongly agree” to “Strongly disagree”.
+These types of retrospectives usually take significantly less time.
+So it is optimal for a week in which time is already short or in connection with the question “what else do we want to talk about?”:

 I regularly receive useful feedback on how good my performance is and how I can improve.